-Implementing Cannabis Equity Through Reinvestment in

-Communities: Economic Development, Violence Prevention, Youth Development, Reentry Services, and Legal Aid: The JEO Initiative, in conjunction with the Illinois Criminal Justice Information Authority, will identify the eligible areas for the Restore, Reinvest, and Renew (R3) Board to designate.
+- Implementing Cannabis Equity Through Reinvestment in Communities: The JEO Initiative, in conjunction with the Illinois Criminal Justice Information Authority, will identify the eligible areas for the Restore, Reinvest, and Renew (R3) Board to designate.
 The JEO Initiative will continue to work with the Board to ensure the program is implemented equitably, from the solicitation of applications to the distribution of resources.

-Advancing Early Childhood Education Policy: In January 2020, the JEO Initiative will collaborate with the Erikson Institute to launch the first cohort of Stratton Fellows to better understand how childhood trauma influences justice involvement and life outcomes.
+- Advancing Early Childhood Education

+Policy: In January 2020, the JEO

+Initiative will collaborate with the Erikson

+Institute to launch the first cohort of

+Stratton Fellows to better understand how

+- childhood trauma influences justice involvement and life outcomes.
 The JEO Initiative will then work with local and state officials, senior leaders of state agencies, judges, and law enforcement to advance policies that address the relationship between trauma and justice involvement.

-- Advancing Children of Incarcerated Parents Policy: The JEO Initiative will work with the Children of Incarcerated Parents Task Force (P.A.
-101-0480) to develop recommendations on policies and procedures that reduce the impact of incarceration on children.
-The JEO Initiative will then work with stakeholders to advance helpful recommendations. - Developing Racial Equity Toolkit: In January 2020, the JEO Initiative will work with other jurisdictions to host a training and conversation on racial equity, with the goal of developing a racial equity framework for state government leaders by 2021. - Advancing Non-binary and Trans Women Policy: The JEO Initiative will continue the listening campaign on issues that impact non-binary people and trans women through the #HearOurVoices campaign, and work with stakeholders to develop policy and program solutions.
+- Advancing Children of Incarcerated

+Parents Policy: The JEO Initiative will

+work with the Children of Incarcerated

+Parents Task Force (P.A.
+101-0480) to

+develop recommendations on policies

+and procedures that reduce the impact of

+incarceration on children.
+The JEO

+Initiative will then work with stakeholders

+to advance helpful recommendations.

+- Developing Racial Equity Toolkit: In January 2020, the JEO Initiative will work with other jurisdictions to host a training and conversation on racial equity, with the goal of developing a racial equity framework for state government leaders by 2021.

+- Advancing Policy for Non-Binary

+People and Trans Women: The JEO

+Initiative will continue the listening

+campaign on issues that impact

+non-binary people and trans women

+through the #HearOurVoices campaign,

+and work with stakeholders to develop

+policy and program solutions.